nav-solutions/.github/profile/README.md

 The framework is published under the [Mozilla Public v2 license](https://www.mozilla.org/en-US/MPL/2.0/) and [AGPLv3](https://www.gnu.org/licenses/agpl-3.0.en.html) when that applies.

-## Navigation

-- [GNSS-RTK](https://github.com/rtk-rs/gnss-rtk) is our navigation solver.
-It allows manual precise navigation, typically used in post-processing but its abstract interface makes it also compatible with real-time navigation (see our [`rt-navi` Proof of Concept using a U-Blox](https://github.com/rtk-rs/rt-navi).
-Unlike RTKLib, we propose a single solver that can do both RTK and PPP, possibly changing the navigation technique for each measurement, offering maximal flexibility to the end-user, especially in their own application.

-- [RINEX-Cli](https://github.com/rtk-rs/rinex-cli) is our command-line application, dedicated to file post-processing and capable to deploy GNSS-RTK and/or CGGTTS, for post processed PPP, RTK and timing solutions.

-- All our parsers provide the basics to post-processed navigation, see down below.

 ## Parsers

 `rtk-rs` provides several parsers that are now well integrated in the Rust community.
 Most of them supporting